Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Introduction

-Automated (i.e. computer-performed) segmentation has the potential to address these challenges but, to date, performance of available solutions in clinical practice has proven inferior to that of expert human operators.
-Most segmentation algorithms in clinical use are atlas-based, producing their segmentations by extrapolating from manually labelled training examples.
-These algorithms might not sufficiently account for the variability in normal anatomical structure which exists between patients, particularly when considering the effect different tumours may have on local anatomy; thus these may be prone to systematic error.
-They perform at expert levels on only a small number of organs and the segmentations require significant editing by human experts.
-Thus, they have failed to significantly improve clinical workflows \cite{Daisne2013-uk,Fortunati2013-ay,Duc2015-qs,Hoogeman2008-dw,Levendag2008-ax,Qazi2011-ta,Sims2009-ou,Teguh2011-dq,Thomson2014-pr,Walker2014-dd}.
+Automated (i.e. computer-performed) segmentation has the potential to address these challenges.
+However, most segmentation algorithms in clinical use are atlas-based, producing their segmentations by fitting previously labelled reference images to the new target scan.
+This might not sufficiently account for either post-surgical changes, or the variability in normal anatomical structure which exists between patients, particularly when considering the variable effect that tumours may have on local anatomy; they may thus be prone to systematic error.
+To date, such algorithm-derived segmentations still require significant manual editing, perform at expert levels on only a small number of organs, demonstrate an overall performance in clinical practice inferior to that of human experts, and have failed to significantly improve clinical workflows \cite{Daisne2013-uk,Fortunati2013-ay,Duc2015-qs,Hoogeman2008-dw,Levendag2008-ax,Qazi2011-ta,Sims2009-ou,Teguh2011-dq,Thomson2014-pr,Walker2014-dd,Gacha2018,Raudaschl2017-mn,WU2019}.

 In recent years, deep learning based algorithms have proven capable of delivering substantially better performance than traditional segmentation algorithms.
-In particular the U-Net convolutional architecture \cite{Ronneberger2015-ur} has shown promise in the area of deep-learning based medical image segmentation (see, e.g. \cite{De_Fauw2018-tj}).
 In head and neck cancer segmentation, several deep learning based approaches have been proposed.
-Some of them use standard classification networks on patches \cite{Fritscher2016-nd,Ibragimov2017-is,Mocnik2018-fv,Ren2018-vi} with tailored pre- and post-processing, while others also use U-Net based architectures \cite{Hansch2018-jo,Zhu2018-js,Tong2018}.
+Some of them use standard convolutional neural network classifiers on patches with tailored pre- and post-processing \cite{Fritscher2016-nd,Ibragimov2017-is,Mocnik2018-fv,Ren2018-vi,zhong2019boosting}.
+However, the U-Net convolutional architecture \cite{Ronneberger2015-ur} has shown promise in the area of deep-learning based medical image segmentation \cite{De_Fauw2018-tj} and has now also been applied to head and neck radiotherapy segmentation \cite{Hansch2018-jo,Zhu2018-js,Tong2018,Liang2018,willems2018-DeepVoxNet,kodym2018-ed,wang2019organ,men2019,tappeiner2019multi,rhee2019automatic,tang2019clinically,van2019deep,gou2020self,Mak-2020}.

-Despite the promise deep learning offers, challenges remain in developing clinical applicable algorithms.
-In particular the definition of 'expert' performance for a radiotherapy use case, unbiased quantification of this compared with human experts and subsequently achieving this present barriers to the application of auto-segmentation in radiotherapy treatment planning.
+Despite the promise deep learning offers, barriers remain to the application of auto-segmentation to radiotherapy planning.
+These include the absence of consensus on how 'expert' performance is defined, the lack of available methods by which such human performance can be compared to that delivered by automated segmentation processes, and thus how the clinical acceptability of automated processes can be defined.